Gregory Norman Bossert

 Gregory Norman Bossert (born January 9, 1962) is an American writer and filmmaker.
-He has won the World Fantasy Award and is a finalist for the Sturgeon Award.
-He lives in Marin County, California and works at Industrial Light & Magic.
+He won the World Fantasy Award and was a finalist for the Sturgeon Award.
+He lives in Marin County, California, and works at Industrial Light & Magic.

 Writing

 Bossert's first sale was to Asimov's Science Fiction in 2009.
 He attended the Clarion Workshop in 2010.

-His story "The Telling" from Beneath Ceaseless Skies #109, November 2012, won the World Fantasy Award for Best Short Story, and his story "Bloom" from Asimov's Science Fiction, December 2013, is a finalist for the 2014 Theodore Sturgeon Award.
+His story "The Telling" from Beneath Ceaseless Skies #109, November 2012, won the World Fantasy Award for Best Short Story, and his story "Bloom" from Asimov's Science Fiction, December 2013, was a finalist for the 2014 Theodore Sturgeon Award.
 Both stories also appeared on Locus Online yearly recommended reading lists.

 Film

 Bossert works in the feature film industry.
 He also creates short animated films, including the One Minute Weird Tales series for Weird Tales, and promotional videos for Abrams Books and Cheeky Frawg Books.